Snow-covered pine trees in a winter forest at sunrise

 Alpha Global: Structured Bridge Between Europe and Nigeria

-At Alpha Global, we connect European companies with pre-vetted Nigerian tech talent under a governance-first model.
+Alpha Global connects European companies with pre-vetted Nigerian tech talent through a governance-first remote hiring model.

 Our structure includes: